 --making sense of your own life, coming to know yourself, doing one's part to make a better world for all to live in, overcoming obstacles, and finding happiness.
 Finding and creating a better way of living.
 Finding happiness through success.

+--addresses the value of becoming introverted in order to then become extroverted and express the knowledge of your true self.
 In this way, it draws from principles of Buddhism—in reference to the benefit of achieving an awareness in order to gain control over the subconscious.
 Belief that a subconscious that wanders out of control (called aberration) can be a source of our general and specific anxieties.

 --Hubbard does not intend for Scientology to be associated with psychology or psychiatry in any way; he is very against this.
 He feels psychology puts humans into the category of animals.
 (It's implied he's referring to his perception that psychology and psychiatry view one's personality as the result of brain-chemical interactions.)
 Scientology has evolved to instead address the physical being as well as the spiritual being.

+--He does not feel strongly that it should be recognized as a religion.
+"It does not have to be seen that way."
+But he feels it can be compatible with all religions, and can be a part of all religions.
 He also feels that the principles of Scientology have been absorbed into the medical field and are responsible for successes in achieving health. ...although he did not set out to provide medical treatment, and Scientology does not intend to serve this purpose.

 I also watch a section on the importance of and ways in which to uphold human rights, and racial and ethnic equality.